moinulmoin/chadnext/README.md

 **Q: Why it has no state management tool?**

 A: With Nextjs 13 App Directory, you would hardly feel the neccesity of a state management library.
 Even if you need any, feel free to add one you prefer.
 [Zustand](https://github.com/pmndrs/zustand) or [Jotai](https://jotai.org/) is hgihly recommended.

+## Stay Tuned for More! 📢

+If you find this template useful, please consider giving it a star ⭐️ to show your support.
+And don't forget to watch this repo to stay updated on future releases!

+Thank you for checking out ChadNext! 😊

 ## Contributing 🤝